sjmiller8182/sjmiller8182.github.io/_portfolio/portfolio-AmesIARegression.md

 # Project Summary

-This was a multiple linear regression analysis of housing prices in Ames, IA (A kaggle dataset) for MSDS6371.
+This was a multiple linear regression analysis of housing prices in Ames, IA (a Kaggle dataset) for MSDS6371.
 The project had two objectives: